Automated-Islet-Analysis/Automated_Islet_Analysis/README.md

   - Create a 'build' directory for CMake.
 Make sure the path the that directory is short, eg. a directory called 'buildSimpleElastix' at the root of your harddrive.
   - Add the path of the SuperBuild directory of downloaded SimpleElastix folder to 'Where is the source code:'
   - Add the path to the directory created for CMake, eg 'C:/buildSimpleElastix' to 'Where to build the binaries'
   - Press 'Configure' button, a pop-up should open and display 'Visual Studio xx 2019' for 'Specify the generator for this project' and 'Use default native compilers' should be selected.
 Press 'Finish'.
+This process can output warning but they can be disregarded.
   - Unselect all the files except 'WRAP_JAVA'.
 This will shorthen the compilation time.
   - Press the Generate button

-  - Open Visual Studio, select File -> Open Project/Solution -> Open and choose SuperBuildSimpleITK which is located in the folder where the binary files where created with CMake, eg. C:/buildSimpleElastix
+  - Open Visual Studio, select File -> Open Project/Solution -> Open and choose SuperBuildSimpleITK.sln which is located in the folder where the binary files where created with CMake, eg. C:/buildSimpleElastix
   - Build the ALL_BUILD project after checking that "Release" build type is selected and x64 is selected too.
 Building the project might take a few hours(around 2 hours).

 A full description of the installation process can be found at: https://simpleelastix.readthedocs.io/GettingStarted.html